prasanthc41m/clock/README.md

 # clock
-Clock screensaver for mobile and Laptop
+Clock screensaver for mobile and Laptop.
+You can unused mobile as a digital clock.

 Usage:
 ```F``` for fullscreen